mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 a screen with nothing on it then try putting something directly in front of the camera.
 Make a sphere or box, give it a simple material like the `MeshBasicMaterial` and make sure you can get that on the screen.
-Then start adding things back a ltitle at time and testing.
+Then start adding things back a little at time and testing.
 Eventually you'll either reproduce your bug or you'll find it on the way.

 ---